rht-labs/tech-exercise/docs/5-the-deployments-strike-back/2-blue-green-deployments.md

 > Blue/Green deployments involve running two versions of an application at the same time and moving the traffic from the old version to the new version.
 Blue/Green deployments make switching between two different versions very easy.

 <span style="color:blue;">[OpenShift Docs](https://docs.openshift.com/container-platform/4.9/applications/deployments/route-based-deployment-strategies.html#deployments-blue-green_route-based-deployment-strategies)</span> is pretty good at showing an example of how to do a manual Blue/Green deployment.
 But in the real world you'll want to automate this switching of the active routes based on some test or other metric.
-Plus this is GITOPS!
+Plus this is GitOps!
 So how do we do a Blue/Green with all of this automation and new tech, let's take a look with our Nordmart review UI!

 ![blue-green-diagram](images/blue-green-diagram.png)

 1. Let's create two new deployments in our ArgoCD Repo for the `nordmart-review` front end.
 We'll call one Blue and the other Green.
-Add 3 new argocd applications in `<tenant-name>/00-argocd-apps/01-dev/`.
+Add 3 new ArgoCD applications in `<tenant-name>/00-argocd-apps/01-dev/`.
 Adjust the `project` and `source.path` to match what you have built.

     a. `stakater-nordmart-review-ui-bg-blue.yaml`